 For anyone facing arrest and felony charges, the criminal justice system can be a nightmare experience.
-The formalities of court and the routine criminallawnature of rapidly processing crowded dockets gives the appearance of an archaic world indifferent to civil liberties.
-E. Wicker Law Office is fully prepared to guide you through the criminal justice system.
+The formalities of court and the routine criminal law nature of rapidly processing crowded dockets gives the appearance of an archaic world indifferent to civil liberties.
+Wicker Law Group is fully prepared to guide you through the criminal justice system.
 Here are some important facts about California felony cases.

 Most cases begin as investigations by a police agency who then turns the file over to the District Attorney for consideration of filing formal charges.
 This stage is knows as the “pre-filing” stage or “investigation” stage.

 In this stage, critical decisions are being made about your case, whether to file formal charges or to drop the case.
 Decisions are being made on whether to file a misdemeanor or felony charge against you.
 During this critical stage, there may be an opportunity to contact the District Attorney and provide additional information that may possibly sway their decision against filing felony charges.
 It is important to begin a felony defense investigation without delay.